wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 - **Galleries**: These controls are layout containers that hold a set of controls that show data from a data source.
 - **Forms**: These controls show details about your data and let you create and edit items.
-- **Media**: These controls let you add background images and include a camera button so that users can take pictures from the app and a barcode reader for quickly capturing identification information.
+- **Media**: These controls let you add background images and include a camera button (so that users can take pictures from the app) and a barcode reader for quickly capturing identification information.
 - **Charts**: These controls let you add charts so that users can do instant analysis while they're on the road.

 To see what's available, select the **Insert** tab, and then select each option in turn.

 ## Explore the browse screen

-Each screen in the app has multiple controls, but one control takes up most of the area.
+Each screen in the app has multiple controls, but one control takes up most of the screen space.
 The first screen in the app is the browse screen, which is named **BrowseScreen1** by default.

 Here are some of the controls that you'll want to become familiar with for the browse screen: